sso66/eagletonlabs-browserify-node-js/src/event_model/README.md

 - Adding Work to the Event Queue
   - Implementing Timers
   > A useful feature of Node.js and JavaScript is the ability to delay execution
   > of code for the period of time.
+  >
+  > This can be useful for cleanup and refresh work that you don't want to always
+  > be running.
+  >
+  > You can implenent three types of timers in Node.js:
+  >	- timeout
+  >	- interval
+  >	- immediate timers

 - Delaying Work with Timeouts
   - Performing Periodic Work with Intervals